-Organic products that enrich the soil have water-trapping properties, and that’s why they’re not added in bulk to the ‘cactus and succulent’ mix.
+Organic products that enrich the soil have water-trapping properties.
+That’s why they’re not added in bulk to the “cactus and succulent” mix.

-Another issue that you may also face is that the soil might dry too fast, or at least faster than what your rosemary can keep up with.
+Another issue you may face is the soil might dry too fast, or at least faster than what your rosemary can keep up with.

-In this event, you should add vermiculite or any other water-trapping material to the soil.
+In this event, you should add vermiculite or another water-trapping material to the soil.

 Important Things That You Should Know

-During your gardening journey you will naturally always need the assistance of fertilizers to grow your herbs, and this, of course, includes our queen, rosemary.
+In your gardening journey, you will naturally always need the help of fertilizers to grow your herbs.
+This, of course, includes our queen, rosemary.

 I would say that rosemary needs little to moderate amounts of fertilizers to grow well.

-An evergreen herb such as this has all year to grow and is therefore not a huge nutrient consumer.
+An evergreen herb, such as this, has all year to grow and is thus not a huge nutrient consumer.

-At the same time, almost all fertilizers are considered water-retaining, which unfortunately means they could negatively impact the drainage capacity of your soil if you were to add them in huge quantities.
+At the same time, we regard almost all fertilizers as water-retaining.
+Unfortunately, they could have a negative impact on the drainage capacity of your soil.
+This would be true if you were to add them in huge quantities.

-If you are using Foxfarm—or any other nutrient-rich potting soil – you will need to forget about altering the soil with fertilizers for the first two or three months.
+If you are using Foxfarm—or any other nutrient-rich potting soil—forget about altering the soil with fertilizers.
+Wait at least the first two or three months.

 Afterward, or in other situations, you must use natural fertilizers to feed your herb.
-The best choice in my experience is a combination of vermicompost and other natural soil amendments of your choice.
+In my experience, the best choice is a mix of vermicompost and other natural soil amendments.

-Vermicompost, also known as ‘worm castings’, is a natural fertilizer that contains a high level of nitrogen, one of the most essential nutrients for proper plant growth.
+Vermicompost is also known as “worm castings.”
+It is a natural fertilizer containing high nitrogen levels.
+Nitrogen is one of the most essential nutrients for proper plant growth.

-The best worm castings found on the internet are without any doubt, Wiggle Worm Soil Builder Worm Castings.
+The best worm castings on the internet are, without any doubt, Wiggle Worm Soil Builder Worm Castings.

-Remember you must use soil amendments moderately, but even then don’t add more than one part of any fertilizer to two parts of your soil or mix.
+Remember, you must use soil amendments in moderation.
+Even then, don’t add more than one part of any fertilizer with two parts of your soil or mix.

-Those who fail when it comes to growing rosemary can sometimes mistakenly assume that there’s a problem with the soil, when in fact the problem could be with the pot.
+Those who fail to grow rosemary can sometimes assume the soil has a problem.
+Instead, the problem could be with the pot.

-Pots that lack width and the proper draining holes can spell a big problem for your rosemary.
+Pots lacking width and the proper draining holes can spell a big problem for your rosemary.

 These kinds of pots usually trap water in a viscous way that immediately kills the herb.

-I recommend that you always go for the highest quality of pots, or containers that are well-designed for draining water.
+I recommend you always go for the highest quality pots.
+You can also choose containers that are well-designed for draining water.

-Repotting means changing the soil that your herb is growing in.
+Repotting means changing the soil your herb is growing in.

 The change mainly affects the texture and nutrient composition of your soil.
 It will start to become less porous and empty of nutrients.

-Make changing the soil of your herb pots a routine every few months.
+Make changing your herb pot’s soil a routine every few months.